 Your final stop in Snowdonia is Llanberis, a small town on the northern edge of the national park.
 This is the starting point for several routes up Snowdon, so Llanberis attracts lots of visitors.
 It also has a few good accommodation options if you need to spend the night.

-If you want to visit Snowdon without the climb, the Snowdon Mountain Railway runs from Llanberis to the summit – so this could make a great day trip on your Wales road trip.
-Also near the town you’ll find:
+If you want to visit Snowdon without the climb, the Snowdon Mountain Railway runs from Llanberis to the summit – so this could make a great day trip while you’re exploring Wales.

-Depending on what order you’re doing the Snowdonia section of your Wales road trip, you can either head north from Llanberis and follow the A55 along the coast, or head back to Betws-y-Coed and rejoin the A470 for the final section.
+Depending on what order you’re doing the Snowdonia section of this route, you can either head north from Llanberis and follow the A55 along the coast, or head back to Betws-y-Coed and rejoin the A470 for the final section.

 Before reaching your final stop at Llandudno, stop off in Conwy to explore its incredible castle.
 You can walk the walls around the historic town centre (free), or pay to enter the castle itself.
 Also in Conwy, don’t miss the Smallest House in Great Britain: a tiny, bright red house squeezed onto a harbourside terrace.